one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/01_HybridCloud_IdentityLab02_ADConnectOptionalFeatures.md

     * When prompted enter your adsync credentials.
     * Click **Close** when complete.
 7. Click **Refresh** on the Azure portal.
 You'll notice that ADConnect2 now appears in the default group.
 If you receive a status of **Inactive** wait a few moments and refresh the portal.

-## If time permits

-Repeat the previous steps to create and configure a third VM named **ADConnect3**